spcl/serverless-benchmarks/docs/platforms.md

 * platform concurrency: how many requests GCP may send to one instance (`gcp-concurrency`)
 * runtime concurrency: how many requests the language server is prepared to process internally (`worker-concurrency`, `worker-threads`)
 This design is intentional.
 A single Cloud Run concurrency number is not enough to reason about performance if the application server is underprovisioned or overprovisioned relative to the platform.

+> [!WARNING]
+> SeBS implements the "allUsers" permission mode for invocations, making GCP functions and containers publicly accessible without any authentication.

 ### Function Gen1